shmulik-klein/blog/content/posts/functional-kotlin.md

 When a lambda expression is the only parameter for a function, the brackets are needed at all and can be omitted.

-### Methods Reference
+### Function Reference
-_Methods Reference_ are complemtery to lambda expressions - instead of creating a new function object we can refer an existing function.
-We refer to a function using a `::` and the function name - `val f = ::functionName`.
+_Function Reference_ are complemtery to lambda expressions - instead of creating a new function object we can refer an existing function.

+We refer to a top-level function using a `::` and the function name - `val f = ::topLevelFunctionName`.